 Water pump

-The water pump is a centrifugal impeller pump.
+The water pump is a centrifugal pump with an impeller.
 The pump consists of a casing and an impeller.
-The impeller is a flat plate mounted on the pump shaft with a series of flat or curved blades (blades).
-As the impeller rotates, the coolant between the vanes is pushed outward by centrifugal force.
+The impeller is a flat plate mounted on the pump shaft with a series of flat or curved blades (vanes).
+When the impeller rotates, the coolant between the blades is forced out by centrifugal force.
 The impeller shaft is supported by sealed bearings.
 Sealed bearings do not require lubrication.
-Grease cannot leak out and dirt and water cannot enter until the seal is damaged or worn.
+Lubricant cannot escape, and dirt and water cannot get in unless the seal is damaged or worn out.

-The water pump is mounted on the front cover of the engine and is driven from the crankshaft pulley by a multi-ribbed drive belt that rotates the pump pulley bolted to the water pump flange.
-Coolant enters the engine through the coolant inlet pipe and thermostat on the rear of the engine, passes through the engine to the water pump on the engine front cover, and exits through the coolant outlet housing at the front of the intake manifold.
+The water pump is mounted on the front engine cover and is driven from the crankshaft pulley by a multi-groove drive belt that rotates the pump pulley, which is bolted to the water pump flange.
+Coolant enters the engine through the coolant inlet pipe and thermostat at the rear of the engine, passes through the engine to the water pump on the front engine cover, and exits through the coolant outlet sump located at the front of the intake manifold.

 Thermostat

-The coolant inlet uses a steam valve type thermostat, opened by the melting of a wax ball encapsulated in a special capsule, to control the flow of coolant, allowing the engine to warm up quickly and regulate the coolant temperature.
-A wax ball or energy element in a thermostat expands when heated and contracts when cooled.
-The wax ball is connected by means of a piston to the valve, and when the ball is heated, pressure is applied to the metal valve, which is forced to open.
+The coolant inlet uses a steam valve type thermostat that opens due to the melting of a wax ball enclosed in a special capsule to control the flow of coolant, ensuring rapid engine warm-up and coolant temperature regulation.
+The wax ball, or energy element in the thermostat, expands when heated and contracts when cooled.
+The wax ball is connected to the valve by means of a piston, and when the ball heats up, pressure is applied to the metal valve, which is forced to open.

 As the ball cools, its compression allows the spring to close the valve.
-Thus, the valve remains closed at low coolant temperatures, preventing coolant from circulating through the radiator, but allowing coolant to circulate through the engine to warm it up quickly and evenly.
+This keeps the valve closed when the coolant temperature is low, preventing coolant from circulating through the radiator, but allowing coolant to circulate through the engine to warm it up quickly and evenly.
 As the engine warms up, the ball expands and the thermostat opens, allowing coolant to flow through the radiator, where heat is transferred through the radiator walls to the surrounding air.

-This opening and closing of the thermostat valve allows enough coolant to flow into the radiator and keep the engine temperature within the specified range.
+This opening and closing of the thermostat valve allows enough coolant to flow into the radiator to maintain the engine temperature within the specified range.

-The thermostat also serves as a limitation in the cooling system, even after it has been opened.
-This restriction creates a pressure differential that prevents cavitation in the water pump and forces the coolant to circulate around the cylinder block.
+The thermostat also acts as a restriction in the cooling system, even after it has opened.
+This restriction creates a pressure differential that prevents cavitation in the water pump and forces coolant to circulate through the cylinder block.

-Attention!
+Caution!
 To prevent injury, keep hands, tools, and clothing away from the cooling fan.
-The fan is electrical and can turn on whether the engine is running or not.
+The fan is electric and may turn on whether the engine is running or not.

-Attention!
-If the fan blade is bent or damaged in any way, do not attempt to repair or reuse the damaged part.
+Warning!
+If a fan blade is bent or damaged in any way, do not attempt to repair or reuse the damaged part.
 A bent or damaged fan must be replaced with a new one.
 Failure to do so may result in injury.

 The cooling fans are installed behind the radiator in the engine compartment.
-The cooling system of this vehicle has two cooling fans - a main fan and an auxiliary fan.
-Electric fans of the cooling system increase the air flow through the radiator fins and through the condenser on vehicles equipped with air conditioning.
-This allows faster cooling at idle or low speeds.
+The cooling system of this vehicle has two cooling fans - the main and auxiliary.
+Electric cooling fans increase the air flow through the radiator fins and through the condenser on vehicles equipped with air conditioning.
+This allows for faster cooling at idle or low speeds.

-Vehicles with and without air conditioning have two fans in the shroud.
-Main fan size - 340 mm (13.4 inches) in diameter with five blades, and the auxiliary - 320 mm (12.6 inches) in diameter with seven blades.
-They contribute to the passage of air through the radiator and condenser.
-Two fan motors attached to the center of each fan on the shroud assembly drive both fans.
+Cars with and without air conditioning have two fans in the casing.
+The size of the main fan is 340 mm (13.4 inches) in diameter with five blades, and the auxiliary one is 320 mm (12.6 inches) in diameter with seven blades.
+They help draw air through the radiator and condenser.
+Two fan motors, attached to the center of each fan on the assembled shroud, drive both fans.

-When the air conditioner is off or for a model without air conditioning
+With the air conditioner turned off or for a model without air conditioning

-- The cooling fans are driven by the ECM through the series/parallel cooling fan relay.
+- The cooling fans are driven by the ECM via the series/parallel cooling fan relay.

-- The ECM turns on the cooling fans at low speeds if the coolant temperature reaches 100°C (212°F), and at high speeds if the coolant temperature reaches 110°C (230°F).
+- The ECM turns on the cooling fans at low speed when the coolant temperature reaches 100°C (212°F) and at high speed when the coolant temperature reaches 110°C (230°F).

-- The ECM turns the fans on slowly when the A/C system is on.
-The ECM switches to a fast fan speed when the coolant temperature reaches 110°C (230°F) or when the high pressure side of the air conditioner reaches 1760 kPa (255 psi inch).
+- The ECM turns on the slow speed of the fans when the A/C system is on.
+The ECM switches to high speed of the fan when the coolant temperature reaches 110°C (230°F) or when the high side of the A/C pressure reaches 1760 kPa (255 psi).

-- Cooling fans return to low speed when coolant temperature reaches 100°C (212°F) and when the high pressure side of the air conditioner reaches 1347 kPa (195 psi inch).
+- The cooling fans return to low speed when the coolant temperature reaches 100°C (212°F) and when the high side of the air conditioner reaches 1347 kPa (195 psi).